scottbigbrain/nostrnotify/README.md

 ~$ nostrnotify run
 ```
 Currently, this will just run in the terminal and log updates to the console.
 If you don't want it flooding the terminal then run it as a backgroun process.

+# Contributing
+I am currently working on this alone, but I am very open to anyone joining me in the development.
+There is not yet a specific means of contributing, but feel free to open up issues and PRs and we can talk on there.

+There is a list of features that you can work on developing if you want.

+There is a test bot I have been pushing test notifications to that you can look at if you want.
+npub1mp2dt4gnfvull2l8wnc92dzmxkq9rkq982qhq47s6jtv9l6l9d3scfp9uk

+# TODO
+-[ ] Include links in notifications
+-[ ] Allow for one instance pushing notifications for multiple feeds
+-[ ] Write tests :/
+-[ ] Fix time formatting on live stream notifications
+-[ ] Make notifications easier to read